Find out about visiting options for mobility, visual and hearing impaired visitors to the NMI - Decorative Arts &

 - All galleries in the Museum of Decorative Arts & History are fully accessible.
 The site has four lifts, located in the main reception area, in the east corner servicing floors one to three of the decorative arts section of the museum.
 There are two lifts in the Soldiers and Chiefs exhibition.
 The main reception lift is currently undergoing necessary maintenance, and will be temporarily closed.
 Once you arrive, our front of house team will be more than happy to direct you to your nearest lift.

-- Accessible toilets are located in the main reception, the ground floor of the Soldiers and Chiefs Exhibition, in the Riding School (temporary gallery) and in Brambles Café.
+- Accessible toilets are located in the main reception, the ground floor of the Soldiers and Chiefs Exhibition, and in the Riding School (temporary gallery).